What happens if you don’t renew your mortgage?

 Once you’ve done your research, meet with your lender and present them with your findings.
 The more thorough your research, the easier it will be to negotiate.
 In some cases, the lender may choose to match a competitor’s rate and term, making it easier for you to renew with them.
 If they do not, you are free to take your business elsewhere.

 Keep in mind that if you decide to switch lenders, you will have to re-apply for your mortgage, as the new lender’s lending criteria may differ from those of your previous lender.
-If you have an uninsured mortgage, some lenders may also administer a mortgage stress test, where you are assessed on your ability to continue making payments if interest rates increase.
+If you have an insured mortgage, lenders may also administer a mortgage stress test, where you are assessed at your rate + 2% or the average 5-year posted rate — whichever is greater.